cairo-book/cairo-book/src/ch04-03-method-syntax.md

 signature after the `self` parameter, and those parameters work just like parameters in functions.

-### Associated Functions
+### Accessing implementation functions

-All functions defined within an `impl` block are called _associated functions_ because they’re associated with the type corresponding to the `self` argument.
-We can define associated functions that don’t have `self` as their first parameter (and thus are not methods) because they don’t need an instance of the type to work with.
+All functions defined within a `trait` and `impl` block are can be directly addressed using the `::` operator on the implementation name.

-Associated functions that aren’t methods are often used for constructors that will return a new instance of the struct.
+Functions in traits that aren’t methods are often used for constructors that will return a new instance of the struct.
 These are often called `new`, but `new` isn’t a special name and isn’t built into the language.
 For example, we could choose to provide an associated function named `square` that would have